benoitpointet/jquery-scrollsnap-plugin/README.md

 Javascript implementation of vertical scroll snapping.

+I stopped actively developing and maintaining this plugin in October 2014.

-Demo and documentation at http://benoit.pointet.info/stuff/jquery-scrollsnap-plugin/ .
+More infos, demo and documentation at http://benoit.pointet.info/stuff/jquery-scrollsnap-plugin/ .